momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 ### High Jump [1.6 Climb only]
 Jumping off tall platforms (the player's height or taller) are called High Jumps.
 What makes High Jumps special?
 In Source and Goldsrc there exists a property called **edge friction** it decides what factor that "normal" friction will be multiplied by when a player is close to an edge.
 If it is set higher than 1, you will slow down every time you are close to the edge of a platform.
-These are the edge frictions for each Climb mode:  **TBD (MomClimb)**,     **1 (KZT)**,       **2 (1.6 Climb)**.
+These are the edge frictions for each Climb mode:  **TBD (MomKZ)**,     **1 (KZT)**,       **2 (1.6 Climb)**.
 {{< hint info >}}
 Currently, 1.6 Climb is the only Climb mode whose edge friction is different than the normal friction
 {{< /hint >}}